-"It is the mark of an instructed mind to rest satisfied with the degree of precision which the nature of the subject permits and not to seek an exactness where only an approximation of the truth is possible." - Aristotle instruments estimated to be in error, on average, by more than 2°C (3.6°F).
+"It is the mark of an instructed mind to rest satisfied with the degree of precision which the nature of the subject permits and not to seek an exactness where only an approximation of the truth is possible." - Aristotle

+The global instrumental temperature record is a record of estimates of temperatures based on readings which are known to be flawed.
+Pronouncements of "hottest year ever" (in the instrumental era) are based on increases of one or two hundredths of a degree centigrade in the mean global "adjusted" temperature set, which consists of readings taken to 0.1°C from instruments estimated to be in error, on average, by more than 2°C (3.6°F).
 This mathematical construct is only valid if all of the errors "adjusted" out of the data are random errors.
 The difference between the anomaly changes reported for December, 2014 by the three primary producers of near-surface temperature anomaly products was 0.09°C, or approximately 10% of the total reported anomaly since 1880.
 This suggests, conservatively, that no anomaly change of less than 0.1°C could reasonably be labelled significant.